vanderbiltsealab/SEA_tottag_scripts/README.md

 For the motion.py file use : `python3 motion.py file_name` to process the logfile and the output should be a `motion_file.csv` file which will be used as input for the analysis.py script below.

 `python3 analysis.py logfile_name <motion_file_1.csv> <motion_file_2.csv> ... <motion_file_N.csv>`

+### Usage of `smoother-analysis.py`:
+This script is a combination of `tottagSmoother.py`, `motion.py`, and `analysis-df.py`.

+This script accepts 4 inputs, the first input is the smoothing value, and the rest are log files to smooth and analysis.
+Note that the first input log file should be the one that you want to do analysis on.

+This script first smooths all the input log files and output a smoothed file for each.
+It then does motion analysis on each log file and produce a motion data file for each.
+It finally does an analysis on the first input log file.

+This script outputs 7 files, including 3 smoothed files, 3 motion files, and 1 analysis result.

+The script is run like this:

+`python3 smoother-analysis.py smooth_val logfile_name1 logfile_name2 logfile_name3`